causalinferencenyc/beautiful-jekyll/usefullinks.md

 ---
 layout: page
 title: Useful links
-subtitle: Other causal inference groups, workshops, and other useful link
+subtitle: Other causal inference groups, workshops, and other useful links can be viewed below
 ---

 ## Other causal inference groups